Travel advice for Honduras

 Honduras is part of the CA-4 border control agreement, which means you can move freely within Honduras, Guatemala, El Salvador and Nicaragua for up to ninety days.

-From travel safety to visa requirements, discover the best tips for traveling to Honduras
+From travel safety to visa requirements, discover the best tips for visiting Honduras